Gordon (Toby) Emert Jr.

 Book Chapters:

 - Emert, Toby.
 “Visualizing Hope: Digital Storytelling with Refugee-background Children.”
 In Humanizing Grief in Higher Education: Narratives of Allyship and Hope.
 Eds.
 Stephanie Anne Shelton and Nicole Sieben.
-Routledge, 2021 (in press).
+Routledge, 2021.

 - Emert, Toby.
 “Dadaism, Found Poetry, and Close Reading in the ELA Classroom.”
 In A Symphony of Possibilities: A Handbook for Arts Integration in Secondary English Language Arts.
 Eds.
 Kathie Macro and Michelle Zoss.
 National Council of Teachers of English, 2019: 51-64.